Are Glass Block Windows Worth It? Why You Should Avoid Them

 What Are Glass Block Windows?

-Glass block windows came into fashion around the early 1900s as a durable and insulating way to let natural light into factories.
-We still use them today: not only for windows, but also for walls and skylights.
+Glass block windows became popular in the early 1900s.
+They were a strong and insulating way to bring natural light into factories.
+We still use them today: not only for windows, but also for walls, showers, and skylights.

 However, frosted and decorative glass windows can do the same thing without making your home look outdated.
 They basically make glass block windows obsolete.